japila-books/spark-sql-internals/docs/expressions/TypedImperativeAggregate.md

-title: TypedImperativeAggregate

-# TypedImperativeAggregate -- Imperative Aggregate Functions with Custom Aggregation Buffer
+# TypedImperativeAggregate &mdash; Imperative Aggregate Functions with Custom Aggregation Buffer

-`TypedImperativeAggregate` is the <<contract, contract>> for spark-sql-Expression-ImperativeAggregate.md[imperative aggregation functions] that allows for an arbitrary user-defined java object to be used as <<createAggregationBuffer, internal aggregation buffer>>.
+`TypedImperativeAggregate` is the <<contract, contract>> for [imperative aggregation functions](ImperativeAggregate.md) that allows for an arbitrary user-defined java object to be used as <<createAggregationBuffer, internal aggregation buffer>>.

 [[ImperativeAggregate]]
 .TypedImperativeAggregate as ImperativeAggregate